 To start a business from scratch, you could range from $500 (cost of a lawnmower, trimmer, and leaf blower) for a one-person shop up to $100k+ for an existing business purchase.
 A franchise purchase will vary.

-Lawn Doctor is one of the top-ranked lawn care home business franchises and they charge approximately $80,000 to start-up one of their franchises.
+Lawn Doctor is one of the top-ranked lawn care home business franchises and the cost is approximately $100,000 to $125,000 to start-up one of their franchises.

 According to figures from Entrepreneur.com, lawn care and landscaping business owners earned anywhere from $5,000 to $50,000 in their first year and as much as $160,000 to $250,000 once they were in business a few years.
 They also indicated that businesses were charging anywhere from $20 to $85 per lawn cut (all dependent on size, slope, and other factors).